 How The Umbrella Foundation is Helping End “Voluntourism” in Nepal

-In summer 2003, I volunteered as an English teacher at an all-girls government school in Pokhara, Nepal.
+In summer 2003, I volunteered in Nepal as an English teacher at an all-girls government school in Pokhara.
 Even though my experience was mostly positive, I’ve since questioned whether my decision to volunteer with children was a responsible one, as I’ve learned more about the ugly side of the “voluntourism” industry.

 Caroline Scheffer is a former Country Director of the The Umbrella Foundation, which works to alleviate the impact of trafficking, poverty and war on children and their families in Nepal.
-I recently asked her to share her thoughts on volunteer and orphanage tourism, and her recommendations for helping ensure the safety and well-being of vulnerable children in developing countries.
+I recently asked her to share her thoughts on volunteering in Nepal and orphanage tourism, and her recommendations for helping ensure the safety and well-being of vulnerable children in developing countries.

-This interview is part of the Stop Orphanage Volunteering campaign organized by Better Volunteering, Better Care to discourage orphanage volunteering and promote responsible alternatives.
+This interview is part of the Stop Orphanage Volunteering campaign organized by the Better Care Network to discourage orphanage volunteering and promote responsible alternatives.